George-lewis/Marshall/README.md

     age: int = 0
 ```

-Then you HAVE mutually compatible types in both languages
+... and you have mutually compatible types in both languages

 So you can dump data with either, and load it with either